 The solution is: The larger company agrees to work with Previse in the first instance (for all their SME suppliers, not just one particular SME) before work is even carried out.
 Once signed up; all invoices from those SME’s are paid instantly.
 Meaning the larger company maintains their 30/60/90 day policy but the SME’s are paid immediately.

 The SME absorbs the cost to the tune of 1% or 2%, depending on the likelihood of the larger companies ability to pay (for example the BBC themselves would be extremely likely to pay, thus low risk for Previse to supply their service).

-Here is an extract from my new book: “Get Unemployed” (which will be published later this month) on how businesses should have processes and systems in place – including payments:
+Also, here is an extract from my new book: “Get Unemployed” (which will be published next month) on how businesses should have processes and systems in place – including payments:

 “…speaking of mentally tough enough – get your processes in place!
 By that I mean streamline everything that you can, put systems in place, get notes out of your head and write them down.

 Yes, people can be difficult – both intentionally and unwittingly.
 People don’t care about you.
 They care about themselves.
 Paying you is not a priority.
 Priorities are servicing existing clients and finding new clients.
 You are not a feature.
 You are an inconvenience.
 I learned this the hard way and it’s why for years now I’ve only dealt in automatic payments.
 No invoicing late and hoping clients pay on time.

 Speaking of time – mine is too valuable.
 I refuse to spend it sending invoices and worrying about getting paid.
 My service is good and reasonably priced – I deserve to be paid on time.